Fire and rescue services

 If you're arrested or jailed, the Australian government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Children under 18 years old travelling on an Australian passport must obtain written permission (Autorización de Viaje Notarial) from the non-travelling parent(s) to leave the country.
-For more information, please see the Peruvian government's website.
+This applies if they have resident status or have stayed in Peru for over 183 days in one year.
+For more information, see the Peruvian government's website.

 Penalties for drug offences are severe.
 They include lengthy prison sentences.
+Prison conditions in Peru are challenging.
 Don't carry or use illegal drugs.

 Trained staff use technology to detect illegal drugs at Lima's International Airport and throughout Peru.